deis/workflow/src/using-deis/using-dockerfiles.md

 In order to deploy Dockerfile applications, they must conform to the following requirements:

-* The Dockerfile must EXPOSE only one port
+* The Dockerfile must use the `EXPOSE` directive to expose exactly one port.
-* The port must be listening for a HTTP connection
+* That port must be listening for an HTTP connection.
-* A default CMD must be specified for running the container
+* The Dockerfile must use the `CMD` directive to define the default process that will run within the container.

 ## Create an Application